 Network capability includes the linespeed, gauge, route availability and electrification capability of the network.
-The capability of the network is published in our Annual Return.
+The capability of the network is published in the National Electronic Sectional Appendix (NESA).

 Network Change

 A network change is a change which is likely to have a material effect on the operation of the network or on the trains that operate on the network. network changes can either be: